 All directories used by the app should have names comprised of only English characters.
 Many users have had issues with directories with Cyrillic or Chinese characters, so if you have directories like this make sure to use different directories with English character names when running the app.

-If any tool's log contains AssertionError: dir.isDir(), the tool cannot find your directories.
-Make sure they are typed into the app correctly.
-Error message added in 1.1
+I Error message added in 1.1

 Extract Issues